 'Sexting' often refers to the sharing of naked or 'nude' pictures or video through mobile phones and/or the internet.
-It also includes underwear shots, sexual poses and explicit text messaging is it sometimes referred to as youth produced sexual imagery.
+It also includes underwear shots, sexual poses and explicit text messaging it is sometimes referred to as youth produced sexual imagery.

-While sexting often takes place in a consensual relationship between two young people, the use of sexted images in revenge following a relationship breakdown is becoming more commonplace.
+While sexting often takes place in a consensual relationship between two young people, the use of sexted images (known as sextortion) in revenge following a relationship breakdown is becoming more commonplace.
 Sexting can also be used as a form of sexual exploitation and take place between strangers.